mfs409/transmem/algs/README.md

 serial mode with no undo logs.
 It can't handle transaction_cancel, but it is streamlined.
 It also has support for oncommit handlers, so that HTM can be used with tmcondvars.

+### libitm_eager

+This folder has a libitm implementation that only supports three algorithms: ml_wt (i.e., GCC's eager, privatization-safe version of TinySTM), serial (one transaction at a time, self-abort possible), and serialirr (serial +
+irrevocable: no self-abort).

+The implementation does not have support for closed nesting, or any sort of HTM support.
+It does still use the GCC mechanism for mode switching (a readers/writer lock).
+This is a good baseline for implementing pure-software TM algorithms, since it doesn't have a lot of the complexity of GCC's TM, but it does present a fully general, and generally scalable, STM.